-As any part, the motor mounts will eventually worn and break.
+As with any part, the motor mounts will eventually wear and break.
 Once they do, is it safe to drive with worn motor mounts?

 Is It Safe To Drive With Worn Motor Mounts

 It is not safe to drive with worn motor mounts because it can lead to increased vibrations, potential damage to the engine and transmission components, and even complete failure of the mounts.